SeaChoice and Citizen Scientists:

 Buy seafood at a local supermarket

 Use the LifeScanner site to submit the data for each vial.
 Fill in the fields based on the detailed instructions in the FAQ section below.
-Not all of the information fields will be available on the packaging.
-Take front, back, and side pictures of your seafood purchase while still in the original packaging with your sample vial in the photograph.
+You may not be able to fill in all of the information fields based on what is available on the packaging.

 Return your kit